Does Your Child Have “Anger Overload”? 7 Ways to Communicate with Anger-prone Kids

 Since I have a son with ODD myself, I get it — this is something I’ve struggled with as a parent, and I know how hard (and frustrating) it is.
 Here are 7 effective ways from our experts to start having conversations with your child — even kids who have issues with explosive rage.
-These techniques have really helped me, and have helped thousands of parents we advise using our 1-on-1 Coaching Service.
+These techniques have really helped me, and have helped thousands of parents we advise using our parent coaching service.

 1. Be simple and direct.
 Use as few words as possible when you ask your child to do something.
 Less is definitely more.
 After a few minutes of talking or lecturing, you may notice your kids have tuned you out.
 Keep it short and direct for maximum effectiveness.